johnsonjh/AIX5-IA64/README.md

 ## Errata

-* `mksh-r59_20220928-1` has a bug affecting signal handling and delivery, primarily affecting interactive use; the cause is being investigated.
+* `mksh-r59_20220928-1` has a bug affecting signal handling and delivery; the cause is under investigation.